List on Bids44 →

 Essential Checks

-- Match chassis and engine numbers — Find the chassis number (usually stamped on the main frame or a plate) and engine number.
-Cross-reference them with the RC book and Parivahan records.
+2. Match Chassis and Engine Numbers: Locate the chassis number (usually stamped on the frame or a plate under the bonnet/side) and engine number.
+Ensure they precisely match the RC book and other documents.

-- Cold start test — Arrange to see the tractor when it hasn’t been run for several hours.
-Listen for hard starting, excessive smoke, or unusual engine noises that disappear once warm.
+4. Perform a Cold Start Test: Arrange to see the tractor when it hasn’t been run for several hours.
+Listen for hard starting, excessive smoke (especially blue or black), or unusual engine noises.

 Insider Checks